Sandra Bell29 Jul 2024

 Conclusions

-As devolution gathers pace, English devolved authorities will have an increasing role to play in delivering on the UK’s climate and nature targets, whether they're Trailblazers or county deals with no directly elected mayor.
+As devolution gathers pace, English devolved authorities will have an increasing role to play in delivering on the UK’s climate and nature targets.

 There are already powers and funding available to mayors and devolved authorities that mean they can deliver in key areas like improving public transport, and their convening role means they're pivotal in co-ordinating other actions like retrofitting houses to improve energy efficiency.
-They could also do more to ensure that a thriving low-carbon economy is at the heart of their growth plans.
+They could also do more to ensure that a thriving low-carbon economy is at the heart of their growth plans - which will be increasingly important if a new Local Growth Duty is introduced by the new government.

-However, it’s also clear that, despite the roll-out of more and deeper devolution deals, local government at all levels still faces barriers to scaling up action for climate and nature.
-Austerity is being felt in local communities with or without devolution deals, and funding is still too often in the form of short-term competitive grants that pitch areas against each other.
-Even when more long-term, stable funding is part of a devolution deal, it comes with such detailed government scrutiny that it raises the question of whether it truly is devolution.
+Currently, however, despite the roll-out of more and deeper devolution deals, local government at all levels still faces barriers to scaling up action for climate and nature.
+Austerity is felt in local communities with or without devolution deals, and funding is still too often in the form of short-term competitive grants that pitch areas against each other.
+Even when more long-term, stable funding has been part of a devolution deal, it comes with such detailed government scrutiny that it raises the question of whether it truly is devolution.

 Annex 1: devolution deal explainer